-- b) Failure to comply with monitoring requirements shall result in: - DHCS shall issue a report to Contractor after conducting monitoring, utilization, or fiscal auditing reviews of the Contractor.
-When the DHCS report identifies noncompliant services or processes, it shall require a CAP.
-Contractor shall submit a CAP to DHCS within the timeframes required by DHCS. - 1) The CAP shall include: - a.
-A statement of the deficiency - b.
-A list of action steps to be taken to correct the deficiency - c.
-Target date for implementation of each corrective action - d.
-Who will be responsible for correction and ongoing compliance - ii.
-DHCS will provide written approval of the CAP to the Contractor.
-If DHCS does not approve the CAP submitted by the Contractor, DHCS will provide guidance on the deficient areas and request an updated CAP from the Contractor with a new deadline for submission. - iii.
-If the Contractor does not submit a CAP, or, does not implement the approved CAP provisions within the designated timeline, DHCS may withhold funds until the Contractor is in compliance.
-DHCS shall inform the Contractor 30 calendar days in advance of when funds will be withheld.
+- 6. The CAP shall include: - a) A statement of the deficiency. - b) A list of action steps to be taken to correct the deficiency. - c) A date of completion for each deficiency corrected. - d) Who will be responsible for correction and ongoing compliance. - 7.
+DHCS will provide written approval of the CAP to the Contractor within 30 calendar days.
+If DHCS does not approve the CAP submitted by the Contractor, DHCS will provide guidance on the deficient areas and request an updated CAP from the Contractor with a new deadline for submission. - 8.
+If the Contractor does not submit a CAP, or, does not implement the approved CAP provisions within the designated timeline, then DHCS may withhold funds until the Contractor is in compliance.
+DHCS shall inform the Contractor when funds will be withheld. - C. Sub-recipient Pre-Award Risk Assessment